Fluffy and soft Homemade Buttermilk Pancakes! You can taste the wonderful buttery flavor with each bite! Topped it with homemade strawberry sauce.

 - Add almond extract to the batter and mix.

-- Cook until you see lots of bubbles start to show on surface of the pancake.
+- Cook until you see lots of bubbles start to show on the surface of the pancake.
 It’s usually about 3 minutes.

 - Then flip and cook the other side for 1.5 minutes, or until a nice light brown color.
+Repeat with the rest of the pancake batter.